Who We Are

 Schiit got started in 2010 when two audio industry veterans decided it was time to shake things up a bit.
 The two audiophiles are Jason Stoddard, formerly of Sumo, and Mike Moffat, formerly of Theta.
 Together, they have designed dozens of audio and A/V products, from the Andromeda III to the Cobalt 307 to the DS Pre and Angstrom 200.

 So, yeah: fully balanced differential power amplifiers, fully discrete I/V conversion stages, audiophile D/A converters, relay-switched stepped attenuator volume controls in preamps. the first DTS home theater surround processor on the market . . . we’ve done a ton of stuff.

-A realization.
 In the old days, audiophiles went up the food chain from the table radio to the console stereo to separate speakers the size of refrigerators and monoblocks that would cook a cat.
 Today, nobody starts with a table radio.
-Everyone—and we mean everyone—starts with an iPod and headphones screwed into their ears.
-Headphones are now the standard.
+Everyone—and we mean everyone—starts with headphones.

 So What Makes Your Products Special?

 Mike Moffat separately aligns each molecule of every JFET, using a special Absolute Zero containment suit…er, well, no. What makes them special are three things: